A good[ish] website

 Sticky is just one of them.
 Below are some examples.

 Here’s a pretty standard looking layout with a header, content, and a footer at the bottom.
-And the header sticks to the top when scrolled down.
+If you scroll down you can see the header sticking to the top.

 The example markup: